+We typically review restaurant point of sale and inventory software, but we thought we’d do some research on consumer-facing technology for restaurant owners.
 With this in mind, I’ve sifted through hundreds of mobile apps and put together a list of six that can entice customers, improve operations and help restaurant owners differentiate their businesses.
 I’ve also interviewed users of the apps to get an in-depth look at how the technology is assisting restaurant owners.
 We all know of the massive impact OpenTable has had on the restaurant industry.
 Could one of these apps be next?

 ChowNow is an online ordering system that allows customers to access a menu from the restaurant’s website, Facebook page, or the ChowNow mobile app.
 Patrons can even customize their order and checkout online.
 The order transfers to a tablet at the restaurant, where staff can complete the order and notify the customer when their food will be ready.

 ChowNow is best for casual dining and quick-service restaurants.

 Mark Pope, owner of La Lune Sucrée, a café in San Jose, says that the idea behind the app is that “busy, professional people can order their food” without having to wait in line.
 With a restaurant smack in the middle of Silicon Valley, “it’s one more thing that helps me grow the number of people who come into my cafe,” he says, as it puts him at a distinct advantage compared to other restaurants in the area.